petervmeijgaard/vue-2-boilerplate/README.md

 ## What's included ##
 - `yarn serve`: first-in-class development experience.
-- `yarn build`: production ready build.
+- `yarn build`: production-ready build.
 - `yarn unit`: start the Karma Test Runner.
 - `yarn e2e`: start the Nightwatch Test Runner.
 - `yarn lint`: lint the files using ESLint.

 ## Important Files ##
-So there are two important files that needs to be addressed:
+So there are two important files that need to be addressed:

 ### main.js ###
 This file will load your single page application and bootstrap all the plugins that are used.
 It will also serve as the entry point which will be loaded and compiled using webpack.

 ### App.vue ###
 The main Vue file.
 This file will load the page inside the `router-view`-component.
 It will check if the user is authenticated and load the resources accordingly.

 ## Directory Structure ##
-Inside the `src`-directory, are a couple directories that needs to be addressed:
+Inside the `src`-directory, are a couple of directories that need to be addressed:

 ### Assets ###
-The assets that you want to use are places inside this directory.
+The assets that you want to use are placed inside this directory.
 This can be images, stylesheets, videos... you name it.

 ### Components ###